ankur-gupta/ankur-gupta.github.io/_posts/2015-05-16-colon-operator-in-R.md

 ans = [](1x0)
 ```
 Most experienced Octave/MATLAB users tend to transfer their knowledge via a
-_MATLAB to R conversion guides_ (such as [R for MATLAB users](http://mathesaurus.sourceforge.net/octave-r.html) and [MATLAB/R Reference](http://www.math.umaine.edu/~hiebeler/comp/matlabR.pdf)).
+_MATLAB to R conversion guide_ (such as [R for MATLAB users](http://mathesaurus.sourceforge.net/octave-r.html) and [MATLAB/R Reference](http://www.math.umaine.edu/~hiebeler/comp/matlabR.pdf)).
 These guides often do not emphasize the subtle difference between the `:` constructs in these languages.

 Coming back to R, the colon operator is most often used in two situations.